-Our meeting scheduler ensures you and your contacts can quickly schedule a time to chat.
+Meeting scheduler makes scheduling a time to chat quick and easy.
 It reduces back and forth communications by capturing your Google Calendar availability in a link that you can send to your contacts.
 Your recipient simply chooses an available time and date from your calendar, and the meeting is scheduled automatically.

-Note: You must be using our Google Sync feature for this to work.
+Note: You must have Google Sync enabled for this feature to work.

 In this article, we'll: